ColleagueRiley/Software-Rendering/README.md

 This tutorial explains how RGFW handles software rendering so you can understand how to implement it yourself.

+NOTE: MacOS code will be written with a Cocoa C Wrapper in mind (see the RGFW.h or Silicon.h)

 ## Overview

 A quick overview of the steps required